osteele/hackingthelibrary.org/src/pages/posts/4-webhooks-twilio-and-ngrok.md

 you deploy it.

 ![](./img/ngrok-4.png)

+This works because the (NAT part of the) firewall keeps devices on the internet from making a connection to your laptop, but it doesn't (generally) prevent your laptop from connecting to outside devices.
+Your laptop can open a connection to `ngrok`'s servers; once this connection is open, it can send information back to you.
+In this case, the server — which is on the open web, and which Twilio can therefore find — translates POSTs into messages that it sends to the `ngrok` program running on your development machine, which turns them back into POSTs.

 `ngrok` gives you a new public hostname each time you run it (unless you pay for a reserved subdomain).
 It's therefore handy to script setting the webhook